Ergonomic Chair vs Gaming Chair: Which Is Better for Long Hours?

 Which is better for long sitting: mesh or leather?

 Yes, as long as that chair has an ergonomic design and offers comfort features.
-Seek out adjustable lumbar support that can also adjust the reclining angles, seat depth, and armrests to accommodate both office work and gaming tasks.
+Seek out adjustable lumbar support that can also adjust reclining angles, seat depth, and armrests to accommodate both office work and gaming tasks.

 Final Decree – Which One Should You Select?